davidroyer/dkroyer/content/blog/Nuxtjs-Firebase-Auth.md

 <br>

-This functions checks for the 2 scenarios:
+This function checks for the 2 scenarios:

 ```js
 // This is `@middleware/router-auth.js`